chiliseed/django-compose-shob/README.md

 9. `lint` - run different lint jobs.
 For a full list run with `--help`
 10. `py-test` - run pytest inside the container.
 11. `logs` - show logs for container.
-12. `sheel-plus` - useful if you have `django-extensions`, this will open python shell in provided container.
+12. `shell-plus` - useful if you have `django-extensions`, this will open python shell in provided container.
 13. `deploy` - experimental feature at this point.
 Simply call deploy from inside a directory ready to be packaged, uploaded to the server, that has docker-compose.
 On server, docker-compose will be used to build the images and start the service in daemon mode.